Test Catalog

 Discusses physiology, pathophysiology, and general clinical aspects, as they relate to a laboratory test

 The human leukocyte antigen (HLA) genes help the immune system recognize and respond to foreign substances (such as viruses and bacteria).
-The HLA-B gene encodes a class I HLA molecule in the major histocompatibility complex (MHC), which acts by presenting peptides to immune cells.
-There are more than 1500 different HLA-B alleles identified, one of which is the HLA-B*57:01 allele.
-Frequency of the HLA-B*57:01 allele varies with ethnicity, with a frequency of 6% to 7% in European populations and up to 20% in Southwest Asian populations.
+The HLA-B gene encodes a class I HLA molecule in the major histocompatibility complex, which acts by presenting peptides to immune cells.
+There are many HLA-B alleles identified, one of which is the HLA-B*57:01 allele.
+Frequency of the HLA-B*57:01 allele varies across ancestral populations, with a frequency of 6% to 7% in European populations and up to 20% in Southwest Asian populations.

 UGT1A1 genotype is also relevant to pazopanib-induced hyperbilirubinemia and testing may also be warranted.
-For more information see U1A1Q / UDP-Glucuronosyltransferase 1A1 TA Repeat Genotype, UGT1A1, Varies.
+For more information see U1A1Q / Uridine Diphosphate (UDP) Glucuronosyltransferase 1A1 TA Repeat Genotype, UGT1A1, Varies.

 Reference Values